Which bonsai tree is best for indoors

 Bonsai trees require regular watering, but overwatering can be harmful.
 It is crucial to provide proper drainage for the bonsai tree.
 Ensure that the pot has drainage holes and use well-draining soil to prevent waterlogged roots.
 Additionally, bonsai trees benefit from occasional fertilization and pruning to maintain their shape and encourage healthy growth.
 Research the specific care needs of the bonsai tree species you choose and follow the guidelines accordingly.

-See also How to know when to water bonsai
+See also How to look after a buddhist pine bonsai tree

 Factor Consideration